bentomhall/nih-system/homebrewery/core.homebrew.md

 ## Combat Step by Step

 - **Determine surprise.** The GM determines whether anyone involved in the combat encounter is surprised.
 - **Establish positions.** The GM decides where all the characters and monsters are located.
-Given the adventurers' marching order or their stated positions in the room or other location, the GM figures out where the adversaries are--how far away and in what direction.
+Given the adventurers' marching order or their stated positions in the room or other location, the GM figures out where the adversaries are (how far away and in what direction).
 - **Roll initiative.** Everyone involved in the combat encounter rolls initiative, determining the order of combatants' turns.
 - **Take turns.** Each participant in the battle takes a turn in initiative order.
 - **Begin the next round.** When everyone involved in the combat has had a turn, the round ends.
 Repeat steps 4 and 5 until the fighting stops, which may be before all participants on one side are dead or have fled.